apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rql/rule-query/sharding.cn.md

 SHOW UNUSED SHARDING ALGORITHMS [FROM databaseName]

-SHOW SHARDING AUDIT ALGORITHMS [FROM databaseName]
+SHOW SHARDING AUDITORS [FROM databaseName]

 SHOW SHARDING TABLE RULES USED ALGORITHM algorithmName [FROM databaseName]